refinery/refinerycms/readme.md

 * __[Getting Started](http://refinerycms.com/guides/getting-started)__

-If you want to use Rails 4.2.x with Refinery now, install using this template:
+If you want to use `3-0-stable` branch of Refinery with Rails 4.2.x.
+Install using this template:

+    rails new app_name -m http://refinerycms.com/t/3-0-stable

+If you want to use `edge` branch of Refinery.
+Install using this template:

     rails new app_name -m http://refinerycms.com/t/edge